 - religion or beliefs

 - sexual orientation

 - transgender identity

-The publication includes information on racist incidents in England and Wales recorded by the police from April 2015 to March 2016.
+The publication includes information on racist incidents in England and Wales recorded by the police from April 2016 to March 2017.
 A ‘racist incident’ is any incident, including any crime, which is perceived by the victim or any other person to be motivated by a hostility or prejudice based on a person’s race or perceived race.
-This release includes an Annex on racially and religiously aggravated offences around the European Union (EU) referendum.